 When should you apply?

-The University will aim to get a written decision to you within four weeks.
-This may not be possible if your application is incomplete or at busy times of the year.
+No applications will be accepted after this time under any circumstances.
+The University will aim to get a written decision to you within six weeks.
+This may not be possible at busy times of the year, or if your application is incomplete.

 Applicants must submit a completed application form along with copies of supporting documentation.